apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 # Trace Your Application

-Instrument your server-side application with distributed tracing to gain visibility into its production behavior.
+Instrument your application with distributed tracing to gain visibility into its production behavior.

 ## Overview